Websoft9/websoft9/docker/deployment/README.md

 # Readme

+From official Portainer image, and:

+- Initialize username and password
-- create local endpoint and lock
+- Initialize the local environment endpoint